Pat Venditte: New York Yankees

-His initial assignment was to the Staten Island Yankees of the Class-A Short-Season New York–Penn League.
-On June 19, 2008, in his first minor league appearance with Staten Island against the Brooklyn Cyclones, Venditte pitched a scoreless ninth inning for a Yankees win.
+Venditte's initial assignment was to the Staten Island Yankees of the Class-A Short-Season New York–Penn League.
+On June 19, 2008, in his first minor league appearance with Staten Island facing the Brooklyn Cyclones, Venditte pitched a scoreless ninth inning for a Yankees win.
 While facing the last Cyclone batter, Ralph Henriquez, a switch-hitter, a rules crisis emerged.
 When Henriquez chose to bat left- or right-handed, Venditte subsequently chose to pitch with the same hand.
 Henriquez then went to the other side of the plate to regain the advantage.
 After this had happened several times, the teams appealed to the umpiring crew, which ruled that the batter must first select from which side of the plate he intended to hit, and that the pitcher would then be allowed to declare with which arm he would pitch.
 (The Venditte Rule, adopted several weeks later by the umpires' association, would make the opposite determination and preserve the traditional right of a switch-hitter to choose an opposite-handed match-up.)
 Venditte subsequently struck out Henriquez, who slammed his bat against the dirt, to end the game.
 A film of the incident received notoriety on the Internet and the tale was recounted in a number of places, including within the baseball compendium Rollie's Follies.

 Venditte completed the 2008 season with 23 saves in 30 appearances with a 0.83 ERA.
 His performance earned him a spot on the New York–Penn League All-Star team and the Minor League Baseball Yearly Award for Best Short-Season Reliever.

-For the 2009 season, he was assigned to the Charleston RiverDogs of the Class A South Atlantic League.
-He was promoted to the Tampa Yankees of the Class A-Advanced Florida State League on June 26, 2009.
+Venditte began 2009 with the Charleston RiverDogs of the Class A South Atlantic League.
+He was promoted to the Tampa Yankees of the Class A-Advanced Florida State League on June 26.
 He finished the regular season with a 2.21 ERA and 2 saves in 21 appearances.
 In October, Venditte pitched for Águilas del Zulia in the Venezuelan Winter League.